Pre-ordering the Steam Deck

 First Day with an Apple Silicon Mac

-My Mac mini with Apple Silicon arrived.
+My Mac mini with an Apple Silicon CPU arrived.
 I went with 16GB of RAM and a 1TB SSD configuration.
-I am excited about this transition not just because of the massive jump is performance, but because it feels like the Mac platform is taking center stage again.
+I am excited about this transition, not just because of the massive jump in performance, but because it feels like the Mac platform is taking center stage again.

 I did hit a few snags with the hardware and operating system on my first day.
 It wasn’t a simple drop-in replacement for my 2018 Mac mini on my desk, and one of the first things I wanted to understand was how to reinstall or factory erase macOS on Apple Silicon.

-I’ve got a handle on things now and have made a few new purchases this summer: a NeXTstation Color Turbo, Commodore 64 and an Amiga 500.
+I’ve got a handle on things now and have made a few new purchases this summer: a NeXTstation Color Turbo, a Commodore 64, and an Amiga 500.

 Impressions of the Magic Keyboard and iPad Pro

 When the iPad first came out in 2010, I immediately bought one.
 Holding it and interacting with it felt like the future of computing.
-But as the years went by, and I upgraded to newer models of the iPad, I never really felt the same excitement.
-The software experience seemed stagnated, and I ended up using it more for reading and watching videos than anything productive.
+But as the years went by and I upgraded to newer models of the iPad, I never really felt the same excitement.
+The software experience seemed stagnant, and I ended up using it more for reading and watching videos than anything productive.

-The iPad Pro without the keyboard the same excitement the original iPad made me feel.
-The feel of the machine, the bit larger screen and using Face ID to unlock it feels like the future of computing again.
-I’m curious if the addition of the Magic Keyboard and Apple Pencil can keep the experience elevated above just a consumption device.
+Somehow, the iPad Pro evokes the same excitement the original iPad made me feel.
+The thinness of the case, the larger screen, and using Face ID feels like the future of computing again.
+I hope the Magic Keyboard can elevate the iPad above more than just a consumption device.

 Previous